brucedsu/Vim/README.md

 ## To-dos:

 1. Code templates (✓ UltiSnips)
 2. iTerm cursor: NORMAL = block, INSERT = vertical bar (✓ not PERFECT)
 3. Reformat code (not only reindent)
+4. Need a basic code completion plugin which doesn't need to be compiled (like ycm), doesn't need lua language support (like neocomplete), well-maintained (not like neocomplcache) and work well with ultisnips (no supertab, maybe I don't configure it correctly, but I don't want to try one more time).